Search Commands

 +

-With a plus sign, you can specify those words that must necessarily be included in the search results.
+Use a plus sign to specify the words you want to be included in the search results.

 Example: event +meeting